 Civility Partners, with The Action Team, will partner to develop core values, using insight provided by the IST workforce.
 Core values become the guiding light for culture change, as the Action Team then seeks to create plans around helping the workforce live those values.

 Often as Civility Partner's clients make change, they require updated processes or insight on how to do them.
 For example, some clients have requested onboarding programs, updated performance management systems, rewards systems, teambuilding assets, and more.

 Step 7.
 Provide Necessary Training As Needed

 Naturally, anytime there is change, people need to understand what it means for them and their behavior.
-Trainings offered will vary depending upon the assessment results.
+Ongoing training will be offered on topics based on the assessment results.
+View examples of training

 Step 8.
 Strategic Plan for Culture Change with Action Team